Skip to Main Content

 Where to buy gap insurance

 Some auto insurers, like Geico, do not offer gap insurance, while others vary in how this protection is offered and how it works.
-Here’s a quick look at a few options:
+Here’s a quick look at a few options from major auto insurers:

 • State Farm: The largest auto insurer in the U.S., State Farm does not offer gap insurance but has Payoff Protector.
-Payoff Protector is available with every loan from State Farm Bank, and if certain criteria are met, this feature can pay off the difference between your vehicle’s depreciated value and your remaining loan balance.
+Payoff Protector is included with every vehicle loan initiated by State Farm Bank, and if certain criteria are met, this feature can pay off the difference between your vehicle’s depreciated value and your remaining loan balance.

 • Allstate: The Allstate gap program waives the difference between a primary auto insurance settlement and the outstanding balance owed on a vehicle.
 It waives covered losses up to $50,000 and reimburses a deductible payment up to $1,000.
 It is offered for new and used vehicles.